medanimohamedakram/Dotfiles/README.md

 **Do backup to your config**

+Run this for permissions to the greetd configuration directory
+    sudo setfacl -Rm u:$(whoaim):rwx /etc/greetd

+Then copy the files from `greetd` to `/etc/greetd`

-Now just clone the repo if you didn't already the `cd` to the file then run:
+Now just clone the repo if you didn't already then `cd` to the repo directory then run:
     dotter -fy deploy

-🎉🎊Voila!!!🎉🎊

 Check the `hypr/modules/autostart.conf` file and setup the desired systemd services.